jhlagado/ASMOV/README.md

 ### Printing values

-MINTY has a number of ways of printing to the output.
+ASMOV has a number of ways of printing to the output.

 `<value> .` prints a value as a number.
 This command is affected by /hex /dc /byt /wrd
 `<value> .c` prints a value as an ASCII character `<value> .s` prints a value as a pointer to a null terminated string `<value> .a` prints a value as a pointer to an array.
 This command is affected by /hex /dc /byt /wrd

-Additionally MINTY allows the user to easily print literal text by using \` quotes.
+Additionally ASMOV allows the user to easily print literal text by using \` quotes.

 For example